- U-M Faculty Fellowships

 Required Elements of the Application

-- Curriculum vitae (short or long form)
+- Curriculum vitae (long or short form is acceptable)

 - Project description (no more than 1000 words)